Cambridge United

 From the North

 Take the A1 and A14 to Cambridge, heading towards Newmarket.
 Turn off onto the B1047 sign posted for Cambridge Airport.
 At the top of the slip road turn right towards Fen Ditton.
 Go through Fen Ditton until you reach a T Junction, where at the traffic lights you turn right into Newmarket Road.
-Go straight across the roundabout (there is a McDonalds on one corner) and you will come to Abbey Stadium on your left hand side.
+Go straight across the roundabout (there is a McDonalds on one corner) and you will come to the Cledara Abbey Stadium on your left hand side.

 From the South